 The court finds this behavior malicious, and they decide to award punitive damages.
-The court decides that the punitive damages should be $800,000 (seven times the compensatory damages amount).
+The court decides that they should be $800,000 (seven times the compensatory damages amount).
 Your total recovery would thus be $900,000.

 Qualifying for Punitive Damages

 Punitive damages are not available in the large majority of personal injury cases.
-Where they are potentially available, however, it’s important that you and your attorney push hard for a punitive damages award.
+Where they are potentially available, however, it’s important that you and your attorney push hard for this type of damages award.

-In most states, punitive damages are only available if you — the plaintiff — can show that the defendant acted maliciously, intentionally, and/or egregiously.
-Mere negligence is not enough to qualify for punitive damages.
-The defendant’s conduct must be significantly more egregious for punitive damages to be available in the case.
+In most states, punitive damages are only available if you, the plaintiff, can show that the defendant acted maliciously, intentionally, and/or egregiously.
+Mere negligence is not enough to qualify for them.
+The defendant’s conduct must be significantly more egregious for these damages to be available in the personal injury case.

-Recall that punitive damages are awarded as an attempt to discourage such behavior in society.
+Recall that they are awarded as an attempt to discourage such behavior in society.
 As such, the behavior must be especially problematic to justify the attempt to discourage it through punitive damages.

 In the car accident context, illegal street racing that led to an accident would very likely qualify for punitive damages, but mere speeding would not (unless the defendant was speeding well over the speed limit, and speeding to such an extent that they displayed a reckless disregard for human life).

-Drunk driving may also qualify for punitive damages, though the circumstances have to point to particularly egregious conduct.
+Drunk driving may also qualify, though the circumstances have to point to particularly egregious conduct.
 So, for example, if the defendant was warned to stop drinking because they might endanger others, and they laughed it off and said they “don’t care,” that would likely be enough to make punitive damages available.

-It’s worth noting that even if punitive damages are available, the court is not required to award them.
+It’s worth noting that even if they are available, the court is not required to award them.
 Courts have discretion whether they will impose punitive damages.
 It is up to your attorney to develop a persuasive enough argument that will “win” the court over.

 Contact a Personal Injury Lawyer in Our Network for a Free Consultation